MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsAcsFederationConfiguration.md

 ### -AllowedAcsResources

-The list of the ACS resources (at least one) for which federation is enabled, when AllowAllAcsResources is set to false.
-If AllowAllAcsResources is set to true, then this list is ignored and should be null/empty.
+The list of the ACS resources (at least one) for which federation is enabled, when EnableAcsUsers is set to true.
+If EnableAcsUsers is set to false, then this list is ignored and should be null/empty.

 The ACS resources are listed using their immutable resource id, which is a guid that can be found on the Azure portal.
-A resource cannot be listed in both AllowedAcsResources and BlockedAcsResource.

 ```yaml
 Type: String[]